 What Are the Causes of Tooth Decay?

-Bacteria abound in our mouths and some bacterias can be beneficial.
+Bacteria abound in our mouths and some bacteria can be beneficial.

 However, some, such as those that contribute to tooth decay, can be harmful.